Local bird sightings - The Boston Globe

 Recent bird sightings as reported to the Mass Audubon Society:

+Boston: There were two Louisiana waterthrushes and a spotted sandpiper at Franklin Park, a broad-winged hawk and a vesper sparrow at Millennium Park, along with two field sparrows at Fenway and Victory Gardens.

-Greater Boston: There were seven glossy ibises along the Charles River in Watertown, a great egret at Ell Pond, a red-headed woodpecker at Rock Meadow Pond in Ayer, a blue-headed vireo at Beaver Brook in Waltham, a bank swallow and a cliff swallow at Great Meadows National Wildlife Refuge in Wayland, a black-throated blue warbler at Mount Auburn Cemetery in Watertown, and a dickcissel near Rumney Marsh Reservation in Revere.
+Greater Boston: Among sightings were a glossy ibis at a marsh in Stow, a red-headed woodpecker at Rock Meadow Pond in Ayer, along with a cliff swallow, a gray catbird, and an American tree sparrow at Great Meadows National Wildlife Refuge in Concord.
+A Northern waterthrush was spotted at Assabet River National Wildlife Refuge as well as a black-throated blue warbler at Mount Auburn Street in Cambridge, and a blue grosbeak at Fox Park in Waltham.

-South of Boston: A snow goose was spotted at a pond in Canton.
-In Norfolk there were four purple martins at Stony Brook Wildlife Sanctuary in Norfolk, a cliff swallow and a Louisiana waterthrush at Lake Massapoag, and a vesper sparrow at McCarthy Park.
-Among reports were a redhead at Burrage Pond in Halifax, two caspian terns at Musquashicut Pond in Scituate, and 18 American pipits at Cumberland Farm fields in Middleborough.

-North Shore: Amon sightings were a green-winged teal at Parker River National Wildlife Refuge in Newbury, a sora at Lynnfield Marsh IBA, a white-faced ibis foraging with a flock of glossy ibises in Essex Road fields in Ipswich along with two blue-headed vireos at Bald Hill Reservation in Boxford, and an orange-crowned warbler on the south side of Nahant.

 Advertisement